Guacamoleboy/Java-bat-compiler/README.md

 # Java-bat-compiler
-Compiles a .java from a .bat file
+## Compiles a .java file from a .bat file by simply dragging it over and dropping it on the .bat file.

+## Made for school projects
+## Author: CPHJL325 // Guacamoleboy